Amieeer/Amier-cs351-pa8-obj/OBJ/POGIL_Day1.md

 **Synthesis Question:**

 20. This is different from Java/C++ where static members are accessed via the class name.
-What advantage does `<myclass>` provide in inherited methods?
+What advantage does `<self>` provide in inherited methods?

 ---